Identification and Estimation of a Semiparametric Logit Model using Network Data: Model

 Assumption \ref{ass2} states that agents with similar network types have similar social influences.
-In other words, this means that if two agents interact with similar groups of people or have similar connections, they are likely to have similar opinions, behaviors, or attitudes.
+In other words, this means that if two agents interact with similar groups of people or have similar connections, they are likely to have similar opinions, behaviors, or attitudes. $\rho_{ij}=0$ implies that $f_{\omega_i}(\cdot)=f_{\omega_j}(\cdot)$ and $\lambda(\omega_i)=\lambda(\omega_j)$ under Assumption \ref{ass2}, but does not imply that $\omega_i=\omega_j$.